 My wife is a fan of pupusas (AKA corn cakes) from the many trips she’s made to New York City over the years.
 She has shared stories of enjoying this delicacy from neighborhood shops, restaurants, and food trucks.
 So when it was time to make a quick and easy date night treat for an upcoming stay-at-home movie night, this was the first thing that came to mind.

-To create my own variation of their popular dish and make a gluten-free version, I opted for a flatbread dough using Bob’s Red Mill Grain-Free Flatbread Mix.
+To create my own variation of their popular dish and make a gluten-free version, I opted for a flatbread dough using a grain-free flatbread mix.
 It offers a similar texture that you come to expect from pupusas minus the actual grains.
 With just four ingredients, your dough can be ready to be filled with whatever you like.

 Ingredients you’ll need to make pupusas: